ashp15205/ExpenSense/README.md

 A web application based on **react-redux** at the frontend and **Java** and **PostgreSQL** at the backend has been built to provide an automated solution to record and report business expenses.

-This repository includes all the codes which the [Expense Management System](https://expense-management-system-rs.herokuapp.com/) website uses.

 **UPDATE (28 Nov 2022)**: